 There are intended to be two main mechanisms for specifying which fields are to be included in a query response:

-.
+Fields shall be listed, in any order, as a comma delimited list surrounded by square brackets [ and ].
 The list shall start with an open bracket, contain zero or more valid property names, and terminate with a close bracket.

-Valid field names shall be any characters matching the regular expression /[A-Za-z_][A-Za-z0-9_]*[A-Za-z0-9]+[A-Za-z0-9_]*/
+Valid field names shall be any characters matching the regular expression /[A-Za-z_][A-Za-z0-9_]*[A-Za-z0-9]+[A-Za-z0-9_]*/.

 This basically means a simple name that starts with an alphabetical or underscore (not a number), then contains at least one non-underscore.